 Originally written in Hebrew, the holiday was translated as 'Chanukah' in English.
 When pronounced correctly, 'ch' sounds more like an 'h' which is where we get Hanukkah.
 We don’t know where the extra 'k' comes from.

-Since many Jewish holidays are defined by holiday meals, candle-lighting, and the absence of work and school, Hanukkah is actually a pretty minor holiday by comparison.
-Unlike Sabbath holidays, there are no religious restrictions on work (eight days off would be nice, though!)
+Since many Jewish holidays are defined by holiday meals, the lighting of candles, and the absence of work and school, Hanukkah is actually a pretty minor holiday by comparison.
+Unlike Sabbath holidays, there are no religious restrictions on work (eight days off would be nice, though!).
 That being said, Hanukkah remains an important symbol of Jewish identity in the 21st century.
-For Israelis and North Americans alike, the holiday represents resistance, freedom, and national liberation.
-Since the 20th century, Jewish families have traditionally given additional gifts to children during Hanukkah, since the dates overlap with those of Christmas.
+For Jewish people around the world, the holiday represents resistance, freedom, and national liberation.
+Since the 20th century, Jewish families have traditionally given additional gifts to children during Hanukkah, since the dates overlap with the holiday season.

 For Jewish families around the world, Hanukkah is sure to be a memorable week filled with lots of light, prayer, gifts, and feasting.
-If you caught Hanukkah fever like we have, why not check out Mango's Hebrew course?
+If you want to explore Israeli language and culture further, why not check out Mango Languages's Hebrew (Modern) course?
 We’ve got all the culture and grammar insights you need to take a dive into the language’s unique and fascinating history.
-Whether your family celebrates Hanukkah or a different holiday this season, it never hurts to add a little language learning to the festivities.
+Whether your family celebrates Hanukkah or a different holiday during this season, it never hurts to add a little language learning to the festivities.

-With Mango, you can try a lesson in any of our language courses for free!
-Click the button below to choose a language and get started.
+With Mango Languages, you can try a lesson in any of our language courses for free!
+Click below to start learning modern Hebrew.